Published Sep 20, 2021 · Updated Mar 09, 2026

 The authors of this paper performed two experiments, with a focus on learning from video lectures (Pan et al., 2020).

-The first experiment investigated interpolated pretesting.
-Interpolated pretesting pretests learners at several intervals during the lecture.
-Undergraduate psychology students were split into two groups: the pretest group and the control group.
-Both groups were presented with a 26-minute video lecture split into four sections, in a controlled laboratory environment.
-The control group were given algebra problems unrelated to the lecture to solve before each video section; the pretest group questions relating to the information from the subsequent section of video lecture.
-After the final video section, all students were required to complete the same test.
-Half of this test was made up of questions taken from the pretests and half consisted of new questions.
-All questions were multiple choice.
+The first experiment investigated interpolated pretesting, where learners answer questions at several points during the lecture.
+Undergraduate psychology students were split into two groups: a pretest group and a control group.
+Both groups watched the same 26-minute video lecture, divided into four sections, in a controlled laboratory environment.
+Before each section, the control group solved algebra problems unrelated to the lecture, while the pretest group answered questions about the content in the next section.
+After the final video segment, all students completed the same multiple-choice test: half the questions repeated the pretest items and half were new.
+This design tested whether brief pre-questions could improve attention and recall without changing the lecture itself.

-The second experiment replicated the work of the first experiment while also investigating conventional pretesting.
-Conventional pretesting presents students with all questions before the lecture commences.
-Students were divided into three different groups: control, interpolated pretest (as before) and conventional pretest.
-For the conventional pretest group, all questions were together presented prior to commencement of the four video sections, which were played successively.
-Unlike the first experiment, this was performed completely online, enabling the students to view the lectures remotely in an uncontrolled environment.
+The second experiment repeated the basic design while also investigating conventional pretesting, where all questions are presented before the lecture begins.
+Students were divided into three groups: control, interpolated pretest, and conventional pretest.
+For the conventional pretest group, all questions were presented before the four video sections played in sequence.
+Unlike the first experiment, this study was carried out fully online, so students watched remotely in an uncontrolled environment.
+That makes the result especially useful for everyday teaching because it tests whether pretesting still helps when students are learning in real-world, distraction-heavy settings.

 No significant difference was observed between the final test results of students in the interpolated and conventional pretest groups.
-This suggests they are both equally effective in the improvement of learning.
-However, both pretest groups (interpolated and conventional) outperformed the control group.
+This suggests both approaches can improve learning to a similar extent.
+However, both pretest groups outperformed the control group.
+For educators, that means there is flexibility: questions can be spaced throughout the lecture or delivered at the start, depending on the format of the session, including Quecture-style teaching that combines pre-lecture material with in-class questions.

-In keeping with patterns seen in other similar mind-wandering studies (Bunce et al., 2010; Thomson et al., 2014), all students’ reported attention levels waned with time spent viewing the video lecture.
-However, the reported attention levels of those in both pretest groups (interpolated and conventional) were on average 8-21% higher across the entire lecture than those of the control group.
+In keeping with patterns seen in other similar mind-wandering studies (Bunce et al., 2010; Thomson et al., 2014), all students' reported attention levels waned with time spent viewing the video lecture.
+However, the reported attention levels of students in both pretest groups were on average 8 to 21% higher across the lecture than those of the control group.
+That makes pretesting notable not just as a memory aid, but as a practical way to keep students mentally present for longer.

 In conclusion, both interpolated and conventional pretesting resulted in improved learning and less mind-wandering when compared with the control groups.
-This effect was seen in both experiments, suggesting pretesting works for both controlled and uncontrolled learning environments.
-The authors of this work concluded that their results further strengthen the argument that pretesting is a ‘desirable difficulty’; while pretesting contributes to the initial challenge of learning, outcomes are improved in the long term.
+This effect was seen in both experiments, suggesting pretesting can work in both controlled and uncontrolled learning environments.
+The authors concluded that their results further strengthen the argument that pretesting is a 'desirable difficulty': it makes learning feel harder at the start, but improves outcomes in the long term.
+For lecturers running online sessions, a few well-placed pre-questions may be one of the simplest ways to increase attention without redesigning the whole lecture.

 Q: What exactly causes mind-wandering during lectures, and how can students be trained to minimise it?